-Qualification title VTCT (ITEC) Entry Level Certificate in ESOL International (Entry 2) (A2) Qualification number 603/6879/2 Product code ESEC21 First registration date 01/12/2020 Age range Centres must ensure the qualification they offer to their learners is suitable for their age, ability and needs.
-Total Qualification Time (TQT) 110 Guided Learning (GL) hours 80 Assessment To be awarded this qualification, learners must successfully achieve the following modes: Speaking Listening Writing Reading Use of English Grading Fail/Pass/Merit/Distinction Entry requirements There are no formal entry requirements for learners undertaking the qualifications.
-It is recommended that learners have completed the VTCT (ITEC) Entry Level Certificate in ESOL International (Entry 1) (A1).
+Qualification title VTCT (ITEC) Entry Level Certificate in ESOL International (Entry 3) (B1) Qualification number 603/6800/7 Product code ESECB1 First registration date 01/12/2020 Age range Centres must ensure the qualification they offer to their learners are suitable to their age, ability and needs.
+Total Qualification Time (TQT) 200 Guided Learning (GL) hours 180 Assessment To be awarded this qualification, learners must successfully achieve the following modes • Speaking • Listening • Writing • Reading • Use of English Grading Fail/Pass/Merit/Distinction Entry requirements There are no formal entry requirements for learners undertaking the qualifications.
+It is not necessary for learners to have achieved a qualification in English prior to entry for VTCT (ITEC) Entry Level Certificate in ESOL International (Entry 3) (B1).
 Progression Opportunities Learners may wish to use this qualification as a stepping- stone to higher level ESOL International qualification.
 Qualification Objectives To achieve a nationally recognised qualification in English, referenced to the descriptions of language proficiency in the Common European Framework Reference for Languages (CEFR).
 Qualification Features On demand and flexible examination Examination can be conducted at times that are suitable to Centres and learners there are no 'assessment windows' Learner centred examination which bolsters confidence in learning and assessment and supports all learners to fulfil their potential confidence Separate written and spoken examination Online and paper-based format